DataBiosphere/toil/docs/running/running.rst

     :pyobject: up

 we see that the two input files are merged together and the output is written to a new file using :func:`job.FileStore.writeGlobalFileStream`.
-After a little cleanup, the output files is returned.
+After a little cleanup, the output file is returned.

 Once the final up finishes and all of the ``rv()`` promises are fulfilled, ``main`` receives the sorted file's ID which it uses in ``exportFile`` to send it to the user.